Beau June 28th, 2010

 Overall it should be fine, ’cause it’s the only coop we’re going to have!
 At least for keeping less than a dozen chickens.
 If we had more chickens like a lot of folks, I would definitely build it full size (taller), and a good ways back from the house.
 As it is, we’ll end up with about eight hens and a rooster- which should work fine to keep within a hose length from the back of the home.
 After living in a smaller space in the shed next door, they don’t smell at all.
 Just a little dusty normal chicken odor.
 I’ve heard the key is keeping them dry, so we’ll see.
 But we can easily crawl inside from the two doors, although that skinny one is kinda tight for you-know-who… But it will make access for the nest boxes easier as well as helping with clean-up.

 The doors are heavy… built with 2×4’s and insulated with two walls.
 They weigh between 30-60 pounds (14-27 kg), so I used 2 -1/2 inch lag bolts for the hinges into the 2×4 frames, and they swing beautifully.
 Again, if I did it over- that left door would be a little wider.
 It provides decent access, but I have the laying boxes in there and it’s a tight fit.
 The idea was right, but I ran out of room by putting the door in towards the left so far.
-Ah well… it is what it is :)
+Lesson learned!
+You can get a better start than I did by reviewing some excellent plans online :) But overall I think it turned out pretty well.

 One of these days I’ll build the run… I’ve been letting the chickens have “the run” of the garden, which they love… but our plants are suffering a little from their stomping and pecking around.